 This feeling lasted a few days.
 That’s when I started writing my next work.
 My father at the time wondered why I wasn’t spending all of my time promoting that first book.
 I told him I had my entire life to promote my works.
 I only had now to write.
 I stuck to that principle for years, writing and publishing several novels or short stories a year.
 I wrote a variety of genres and with a slew of styles and voices.
 1st person, 3rd person, fiction, horror, sci-fi, novelettes, short stories.
 I also read a wide variety of works, but hardly ever in my genres.
 I read literary fiction and history, non-fiction and science.
 I try to read the newspaper every day.

 My father now agrees with this approach and sees the value of having a dozen titles available.
 This is going to sound strange, but you are MUCH better off with your 10th work exploding than your 1st work.
 You’ll never have quiet time to crank out quality material ever again.
 And when your backlist matches the growth of your first breakout, you’ll do very well for yourself.
 Be patient.
-It’s been said by many others, but I’ll repeat it here: self-publishing is a marathon.
+It’s been said by many others, but I’ll repeat it here: self-publishing is a marathon, not a sprint.

 Now would be a good time to explain the advantages of self-publishing over traditional publishing.
 When writers ask for advice, they are often asking how they should proceed with their completed manuscript.
 I’m going to explain why every author should begin their writing career self-publishing, even if their dream is to be with a large publisher.
 There’s a lot to say.
 Bear with me.